Documentation

 Install on your target Windows system

 Run the installer.
-No .NET runtime required — the engine is fully self-contained.
+No dependencies required — the engine is fully self-contained.

 3